dynamsoft-docs/label-recognition-docs/introduction/architecture.md

 ## Stage 3.
 Character segmentation and recognition.

 This is the most complicated stage.
-In order to get accurate results, algorithm try to segment and recognize characters from each text line iteratively.
+To get accurate results, algorithm try to segment and recognize characters from each text line iteratively.
 There are a few methods to deal with varying text quality situations.
 The parameters are listed in table 3 .

 Table 3 – Parameters of DLR Algorithm in the Stage 3